Spartanhd577/TASK-3/README.md

 ---

+## Installation information

+0 -

+You can install all packages with npm i
+To start the services in the login-api project you can use npm run start.
+For vue-carousel you can start it with npm run server A test user would be username Niko
+password: 123456

 ## Task 3

 1 - Given the input data on a form, store the fields with multiple values in a database, please be sure to validate the form as well, input data must include: